Inclusive Brisbane Board

 Inclusive Brisbane Professional Advice Alliance

-In 2013, Council established the Inclusive Brisbane Professional Advice Alliance to provide pro bono high-level advice on development, infrastructure and organisational sustainability issues that may be relevant to your organisation.
+In 2013, Council established the Inclusive Brisbane Professional Advice Alliance.
+This group provides pro bono high-level advice on issues that may be relevant to not-for-profit groups and social enterprises including:

 Find information about:

-- Brisbane Access and Inclusion Plan 2012-2017: Council's commitment to achieving equitable access and inclusion for everyone.
+- A City for Everyone: Draft Inclusive Brisbane Plan 2019-2029 - Council's commitment to achieving equitable access and inclusion for everyone

-- Council's Youth Strategy 2014-2019: Delivering a youth-friendly city - Council's commitment to working with young people, the community and other levels of government to ensure young people in Brisbane are engaged, empowered, included and celebrated.
+- Council's Youth Strategy 2014-2019 - Council's commitment to working with young people, the community and other levels of government to ensure we engage, empower, include and celebrate young people in Brisbane

-- Council grants and awards: Includes funding to help local non-profit community groups to develop and improve facilities and services in Brisbane.
+- Council grants and awards - includes funding to help local not-for-profit community groups to develop and improve facilities and services in Brisbane.